wp-plugins/mailchimp-for-wp/readme.txt

 == Frequently Asked Questions ==

 = Is there a premium version of this plugin? =
 Yes, there is and you will love it.
-Pro features include:
+Some Pro features are:

-1. (Multiple) AJAX Sign-up Forms (so the page doesn't reload after clicking the submit button)
+1. (Multiple) AJAX powered forms (no page reload after submitting)
-1. Create beautiful forms from your admin panel with the Form Designer.
-No CSS knowledge required!
+1. Design beautiful forms from your admin panel, no CSS knowledge required!
 1. Reports, learn when, where and how your visitors subscribed.
-1. The form field wizard makes it easy to add your MailChimp list fields to your sign-up forms.
+1. Easily add your MailChimp list fields to your forms using the add-field tool.
-1. Sign-up checkbox integration with WooCommerce and Easy Digital Downloads
-1. Custom checkbox labels
 1. Priority support

 [More information](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=faq-link) | [Screenshots](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/screenshots/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=faq-link) | [Demo](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/demo-sign-up-forms/?utm_source=wp-plugin-repo&utm_medium=link&utm_campaign=faq-link)